hamhamtrain/hamhamtrain/README.md

 •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•

 ☆  If you happen to see me, feel free to drop by and say hi!
+I'm usually at spawn near the tree ☀️

 •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•